Contact:

 Environment, health, and safety

 Existing joints may contain sealants that are considered critical from today’s perspective.
 Before work, assess materials and building age cohorts and choose appropriate protective measures and disposal routes.
+Potential legacy pollutants can include plasticizers or persistent organic substances; ensure safe removal and certified disposal.
+Manage water and slurry to prevent uncontrolled discharge into soil or drainage.
 For fresh sealants, observe material data sheets; adequate ventilation and personal protective equipment are generally advisable during application, removal, and demolition.
 The information in this text is of a general nature and does not replace a project-specific assessment.

 Typical mistakes and how to avoid them